nilsness/home/index.md

 - - I know som basic web-development
 - - and som basic Python

+## What have I done
+- I used to work in IT in a larg accounting firm
+- I have a masters degree in Technology management and a bachelors' Business development

 For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).